 No one will be able to duplicate the engagement you have with your past and current clients, your sphere of influence, your friends and family.
 No one knows them like you do, so no one can truly copy what you do.

-So while I don’t advocate being an open book and sharing all that you do, don’t let it stand in the way of your success.
+So while I don’t necessarily advocate being an open book and sharing all that you do, don’t let it stand in the way of your success.
 In fact, cultivating a reputation of generosity often leads to better rapport and better relationships among your peers and better experiences when you encounter those agents in transactions, at events, or on committees at your local board.
 When you enroll in education and classes in your market or at your local board, remember that sharing your successes and challenges will make those educational experiences richer and more beneficial not just for you, but for the others in the room, as well as giving you a chance to cultivate that positive reputation among your peers.
 Don’t be afraid to share in the name of bettering your business!